Aorta (band): History

 Jones and Herman then left, and Donlinger and Nyeholt, together with Donlinger's drummer brother Tom, temporarily joined the Rotary Connection.
 However, they then decided to reform Aorta, with the Donlinger brothers and Nyeholt adding Michael Been on bass, guitar and vocals.
 The band recorded a second album, Aorta 2, in a radically different style, leaning more towards country rock with Christian overtones.
 They finally split up shortly after its release on the Happy Tiger label in early 1970.
 Jim Donlinger and Michael Been, together with former Exceptions member Marty Grebb, then joined the band Lovecraft (previously H. P. Lovecraft).
 Been later formed The Call.
+Billy Herman went on to perform under the name The Exceptions with lead vocalist and keyboard player Joan Hammel and then with former bandmate's wife, Twyla.

 The original Aorta later re-formed to do promotional spots for the U.S. Armed Forces.
 Their first album, Aorta, was reissued on CD in 1996.